spaelling/Blog/blogposts/2013-05-scsm-customization-collection-of-blog.md

-I currently have a million tabs open with all kinds of goodie blog-posts.
-To make it easier for me (and hopefully also others).\
+﻿I currently have a million tabs open with all kinds of goodie blog-posts.
+To make it easier for me (and hopefully also others).
-\

 -   This is pretty much a must read: [How to Add the Service Manager Authoring Tool's Form Controls to Visual